pleabargain/EnglishHelpsYourCareer/idioms.md

 # Green thumb
 *  (USA) Someone with a talent for gardening has a green thumb.

 # Green-eyed monster
 *  The green-eyed monster is an allegorical phrase for somebody's strong jealousy

 # Greenhorn
-*  A greenhorn or someone who is described simply as green lacks the relevant experience and knowledge for their job or
+*  A greenhorn or someone who is described simply as green lacks the relevant experience and knowledge for their job or task.
-*  task

 # Grey area
 *  A grey/gray area is one where there is no clear right or wrong.